su8code/springBootThymeleaf_CRUD/README.md

-## Uploading and Downloading Image/Video file using the File System in Spring Boot

 <p align="center">
   <a href="https://ethioclicks.com" rel="noopener" target="_blank"><img width="150" src="https://avatars.githubusercontent.com/u/84285742?v=4" alt="ethioclicks logo"></a>
 </p>

 <h1 align="center">Spring Boot Project with Thymleaf</h1>

+### User Profile Manager CRUD Application for Uploading and Downloading Image/Video files using the File System.

 the main objective of the spring boot project in this repository is to create a fullstack web application for implementing and testing a File Upload and Download functionality by using the file system inside our backend server.